Practical Adversarial Attacks on Stochastic Bandits via Fake Data Injection: Introduction

 \section{Introduction}

 Multi-armed bandit (MAB) algorithms are widely used in online decision-making systems for their ability to balance exploration and exploitation using partial feedback.
-They form the backbone of many interactive applications, including personalized recommendation~\cite{li2010contextual}, online advertising~\cite{chen2016combinatorial}, clinical trials~\cite{villar2015multi}, and adaptive routing~\cite{li2016contextual}.
+They form the backbone of many interactive applications, including personalized recommendation~\citep{li2010contextual}, online advertising~\citep{chen2016combinatorial}, clinical trials~\citep{villar2015multi}, and adaptive routing~\citep{li2016contextual}.
 As these algorithms are increasingly deployed in high-stakes, user-facing systems, growing concerns have emerged regarding their vulnerability to adversarial manipulation.
-A growing body of work~\cite{jun2018adversarial, liu2019data, zuo2023adversarial, zuo2024near} has shown that MAB algorithms are vulnerable to adversarial attacks on feedback, where an attacker subtly perturbs the observed rewards to mislead the learning process.
-Remarkably, even with limited intervention, the attacker can steer the learner toward repeatedly selecting a targeted but suboptimal arm in the vast majority of rounds.
+A growing body of work~\citep{jun2018adversarial, liu2019data, zuo2023adversarial, zuo2024near} has shown that MAB algorithms are vulnerable to adversarial attacks, where an attacker subtly perturbs the observed rewards to mislead the learning process.
+Remarkably, even with limited intervention, the attacker can steer the learner toward selecting a targeted but suboptimal arm in the vast majority of rounds.

-However, prior works on adversarial attacks against stochastic bandits~\citep{jun2018adversarial,liu2019data,zuo2024near} typically adopt a feedback-perturbation threat model, where the attacker observes the learner’s chosen arm and the corresponding environment-generated reward in each round, then arbitrarily modifies that reward before it is revealed to the learner.
-While this model offers strong theoretical leverage, the assumption that an attacker can directly and continuously alter feedback from the environment is often unrealistic in practice.
-Consider, for example, a restaurant recommendation platform.
-An attacker seeking to promote a specific restaurant cannot alter the actual feedback submitted by real users in every round.
-A more feasible strategy is to create fake user accounts that submit biased reviews to influence the recommendation system.
-Similarly, in online advertising or click-through rate prediction, attackers commonly engage in click fraud or inject synthetic interactions to simulate user behavior—effectively injecting new data rather than modifying genuine observations.
-These practical scenarios motivate a shift toward more realistic and constrained threat models.
+However, prior works on adversarial attacks against stochastic bandits~\citep{jun2018adversarial, liu2019data, zuo2024near} almost exclusively adopt a \emph{feedback-perturbation} threat model, where the attacker observes the learner's chosen arm and the corresponding reward in each round, then arbitrarily modifies that reward before it is revealed to the learner.
+This assumption effectively grants the attacker \emph{full control of the feedback channel at every timestep}, a level of adversarial power that is unrealistic in real-world systems.
+For example, in a restaurant recommendation platform, no adversary can continuously overwrite genuine user ratings submitted by thousands of real customers.
+At most, they can register fake accounts and inject fabricated reviews.
+Likewise, in online advertising or click-through prediction, practical attacks take the form of click fraud or synthetic interactions, which add fake feedback rather than altering genuine user data.
+In other words, prior models \emph{overestimate} the attacker's per-round control, while simultaneously \emph{underestimating} their ability to inject feedback across arbitrary arms.